DeinertDynasty/RickandMortyProjectPhaseOne/README.md

 ## How to Use

-Visit the website at `https://username.github.io/repository-name` (replace `username` and `repository-name` with your actual GitHub username and the name of your repository).
+Visit the website at https://deinertdynasty.github.io/RickandMortyProjectPhaseOne/

 Enter a character's name in the search box.
 As you type, the website will display matching characters from the Rick and Morty show.
 Click on a character to see more information about them.

 ## How to Install and Run Locally

-1. Clone this repository to your local machine using `https://github.com/username/repository-name.git` (replace `username` and `repository-name` with your actual GitHub username and the name of your repository).
+1. Clone this repository to your local machine using `https://github.com/deinertdynasty/RickandMortyProjectPhaseOne.git`
 2. Open the `index.html` file in a web browser.

 ## How to Contribute